Wall Street ends mixed despite bumper big-bank earnings

 "Financials have done well for a while, so we're happy with that now, but will we reach a point of diminishing returns in that sector?
 I don't know," said Drew Horter, president and chief investment officer of Tactical Fund Advisors in Cincinnati.

-The S&P 500 energy sector was the largest gainer among the 11 sub-indexes, advancing 2.9% as it tracked higher oil prices.
-[O/R]
+The S&P 500 energy sector (.SPNY) was the largest gainer among the 11 sub-indexes, advancing 2.9% as it tracked higher oil prices.

-Coinbase Global Inc jumped upon its listing on the Nasdaq on Wednesday, at one point hitting $429.54 per share versus a reference price of $250.
-The cryptocurrency exchange closed at $328.28.
+Coinbase Global Inc (COIN.O) jumped upon its listing on the Nasdaq on Wednesday, at one point hitting $429.54 per share versus a reference price of $250.
+The cryptocurrency exchange closed at $328.28. read more

 Volume on U.S. exchanges was 9.50 billion shares, compared with the 11.27 billion average for the full session over the last 20 trading days.